 I've been developing open source libraries for more than 10 years.
-During the years, there are painful lessons I've learnt.
+During the years, there are painful lessons I've learned.
 In this article I will summary the lessons, so you can learn from the lesson and don't repeat the mistakes in your development.

 I started cpgf library from very small ideas.
 I noticed there is no